dan-collins/danjcollins-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Dan Collins is a software developer primarily interested in web technologies.
-He currently leads a team of technology professionals serving a promotional products company.
-This team is divided into two areas.
-One team is responsible for developing internal applications and public facing e-commerce websites.
-The other team handles the hardware and system maintenance used to power the daily operations of the company.
+He is currently a software developer for a top-50 ranked credit union.
+He works as part of a team that is responsible for ensuring credit union member satisfaction and success in digital banking software.